openenclave/openenclave/samples/make/helloworld.edger8r/README.md

 host_helloworld();
 ```

-This calls the marshalling function that is generated from the `helloworld.edl` file which in turn calls into the function within the host.
+This calls the marshaling function that is generated from the `helloworld.edl` file which in turn calls into the function within the host.

 ### Build and sign an enclave